 Prudential Singapore, an indirect wholly-owned subsidiary of UK-based Prudential plc, is one of Singapore's leading life insurance companies.
-We are one of the market leaders in protection, savings and investment-linked plans, with \$\$49.3 billion funds under management as at 31 December 2020.
+We have been serving the financial needs of Singapore for over 90 years, delivering a suite of product offerings and professional advisory through our network of more than 5,000 financial consultants and our bank partners.
+We are one of the market leaders in protection, savings and investment-linked plans, with \$\$49.4 billion funds under management as at 31 December 2022.